datalad/datalad/docs/source/design/user_messaging.rst

 to the user in a user-interface-specific manner, e.g. via a console, dialog, or an iPython interface.
 Internally, all DataLad results processed by the result renderer are passed through the UI module.

-Therefore: in cases where existing user communication processes are not appropriate, developers should let explicit user communication happen through the UI module as it provides the flexibility to adjust to the present UI.
+Therefore: unless the criteria for logging apply, developers should let explicit user communication happen through the UI module as it provides the flexibility to adjust to the present UI.
 Specifically, :py:func:`datalad.ui.message` allows passing a simple message via the UI module.

 Examples